 Mucus is a sticky, slimy, jelly-like fluid that is normally produced our bodies.

-As a matter of fact, it is very normal to have mucus in stool (even though unnoticeable).
-However, if you begin to notice a significant amount of mucus in your stool, it could signify a possible problem.
+However, if you begin to notice a significant amount in your stool, it could signify a possible problem.

 This list is not meant to scare you.
-If you notice mucus in your poop, it doesn’t mean that you have a problem, but it is something you should monitor and if possible evaluate.
-Here are 11 possible causes of an increased mucus in stool.
+If you notice mucus in your poop, it doesn’t mean that you have a problem, but it is something you should monitor and if possible seek help for.

 Bacterial, viral or parasitic infections can cause an increased mucus level in stool.
 These infections can be gotten from eating contaminated food.
 Other symptoms like diarrhea, vomiting, stringy poop or abdominal pain can also be observed in intestinal infections.